Europe by Rail in 2026: Night Trains, Scenic Routes & Pass Strategy

 Duration: 4h00 | Notable: Bernina Pass 2,253m — highest Alpine railway crossing; UNESCO World Heritage railway

-The Bernina Express (the most extraordinary mountain railway in the world — the extraordinary crossing of the Rhaetian Railway’s extraordinary UNESCO World Heritage status, the extraordinary 55 tunnels, the extraordinary 196 bridges, and the extraordinary Landwasser Viaduct — the most photographed railway bridge in Switzerland) is the finest morning activity from St. Moritz or the finest arrival into Tirano (the Italian gateway to Lake Como and the Valtellina wine country).
+The Bernina Express (a spectacular mountain railway and part of the Rhaetian Railway’s UNESCO World Heritage line, crossing 55 tunnels, 196 bridges, and the Landwasser Viaduct — among the most photographed railway bridges in Switzerland) makes a superb morning trip from St. Moritz, or a memorable arrival into Tirano (the Italian gateway to Lake Como and the Valtellina wine country).

 The Norwegian Fjord Routes

-Bergen–Oslo (Bergensbanen): 6h50 — the most extraordinary fjord railway in the world (the extraordinary Myrdal–Flåm Flåmsbana connection — the steepest normal gauge railway in the world at 55‰ gradient, the extraordinary 1-hour descent from the Hardangervidda plateau to the Aurlandsfjord).
+Bergen–Oslo (Bergensbanen): 6h50 — one of the great fjord railways of the world (with the Myrdal–Flåm Flåmsbana connection — the steepest normal gauge railway in the world at 55‰ gradient, descending in about an hour from the Hardangervidda plateau to the Aurlandsfjord).

 Rail Pass Strategy